 If you want to referee do not delay.
 There are only 30 seats available in the Millet class.
 There are other communities having clinics but that means traveling to them.
-Please contact our Referee in Chief, Greg Lepage, if you would like to referee this season.
+Register Here. or please contact our Referee in Chief, Noah White, if you have any questions and would like to referee this season.
 Training, mentoring and supervision will be provided.

-They have made some changes to the registration process this year.
-If you register in a clinic, and need/want to move to another clinic, there will be a $20 service fee to do this move, please be sure of the clinic date when applying.
+There has been some changes to the registration process this year.
+If you register for a clinic and need to move to another clinic, there will be a $20 service fee to do this.
+Please be sure of the clinic date when applying.

 Want To Be A Hockey Official?

 Want to start officiating, but have no idea what to do?

 Step 1 - Contact your hockey association

 Once you reach your local minor or youth hockey association, ask them how you can reach their referee-in-chief (RIC) or supervisor of officials.
 They should be able to provide you with a telephone number of someone involved in the local officiating program.

 Don't put it off; make contact with the RIC immediately.
 When you are able to make contact explain to him or her that, you would like to start officiating in the local association and would like to know when the beginner clinic for the area is held.

 You should also ask about any requirements, such as an age restriction.
 There may be a law or regulation that limits younger people from officiating.